andersea/slurry/README.rst

 - **Extensions** - A way to add more processing steps to an existing pipeline.

 Slurry avoids using asynchronous generator functions, in favor of the pull-push programming style of memory channels.
-It can be seen as an asynchronous version of itertools_ on steroids.
+It can be thought of as an asynchronous version of itertools_ - on steroids!

 Included in the basic library are a number of basic stream processing building blocks, like ``Map``, ``Chain``, ``Merge`` and ``Zip``, and it is easy to build your own!

 Demonstration
 -------------
-Enough talk.
+Enough talk!
 Time to see what's up!

 .. code-block:: python